By H. Michael Steinberg Colorado Criminal Defense Lawyer – Attorney

 To understand our Governor – Colorado Governor Hickenlooper’s thinking – that is the rationale that underlies his decisions to grant or deny clemency – one should read what he has said and written on the subject.
 For example by studying his speeches and letters to those persons fortunate enough to receive a pardon from the governor one gains, in my opinion, solid insights into the Governor reasoning when he does grant a Colorado pardon.

-I recommend the reader carefully parse all of the following quotations from the Governor carefully:
+I recommend the reader carefully parse all of the following quotations from the Governor by following this link:

 Understanding The Direct Impact Of A Felony Conviction On….